Topics

 AVS converter interface

-I have to say that I find the default conversion profiles a bit peculiar.
-For example, when you select “Optimal quality for FLV”, you get a bitrate of 780Kbps, which is pretty high, and then the audio is only 64Kbps.
+I have to say that I found the default conversion profiles a bit peculiar.
+For example, when you selected “Optimal quality for FLV”, you got a bitrate of 780Kbps, which is pretty high, and then the audio was only 64Kbps.
 If you want good quality visuals, you surely want good quality sound, isn’t it?
 To get a decent quality, the bitrate for sound should be at least 128Kbps.
 So, you need to adapt those standard profiles in order to get the right result.
 Fortunately, there are more then enough options to tweak the profiles and the application is easy to work with.

 AVS converter interface